o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

       - Important: we need to verify that the conditions are respected for the scalar field of BN254.
 Initially, it has been written for the scalar field of Vesta/Pallas.
     - Evaluate the complexity of the implementation
        - Check the number of constraints, proof size, verifier time, etc. Write benchmarks.
-1. Decide on the optimal algorithm for primarily FFA (and FFEC).
+1. Decide on the optimal algorithm for (primarily) FFA, and FFEC.
-    - This can be done either just theoretically, based on estimations, or also practically, by designing and comparing several prototypes.
-    - It is probably better to judge this theoretically to save time.
-      - Just go with the simplest bignum possible.
+    - Probably just go with the most intuitive and simple bignum implementation using $16$ bits per limb.
-      - E.g. in terms of FFEC we can probably just go forward with affine coordinates.
+    - In terms of FFEC we can probably just go forward with affine coordinates.
-      - In terms of FFA it is not clear which parameter and algorithm selection is optimal.
-    - In the second (practical comparison) case:
-        - Comparisons must be implemented ideally for the modified target proving system (since it contains a different lookup argument and different number of columns).
-        - If possible, move the test implementations from the first part of the plan to the target proving system.
 1. Assemble the /core/ target proving system (parallel with everything before), without folding.
     - Build a variant (clone) of Kimchi with a higher number of columns, and additive lookups (but no folding).
-These components are now implemented in optimism project to different degrees --- they have to be all brought (ideally reused, practicall probably copied) to a project folder.
+      - These components are now implemented in optimism project to different degrees --- they have to be all brought (ideally reused, practicall probably copied) to a project folder.
-    - Analyze the additive lookup (logup) protocol and try to use it in a simple circuit with one of the Pasta curve.
-Must be able to prove and verify a circuit.
-It is independent of this work.
+      - A MIPS demo repository (https://github.com/o1-labs/mips-demo) contains a variant that we can start from: a kimchi with additive lookups and wide rows.
+    - Make sure the proving system works on some simple examples (at least).
 1. Implement POC FFA sub-circuit for the modified target proof system.
 Test and benchmark.
    - A single wide row implementation according to the (hopefully optimal) algorithm chosen in the previous step.
 1. Implement POC FFEC sub-circuit for the modified target proof system.
 Test and benchmark.